jiangjiewei/AKDF-LQSI/README.md

 # create time: 2025.2.6

 # Introduction
-This repository contains the source code for the Automated Keratitis Diagnosis Farmework for Low-Quality Slit-Lamp images (AKDF-LQSI).
+This repository contains the source code for the Automated Keratitis Diagnosis Framework for Low-Quality Slit-Lamp images (AKDF-LQSI).
 This method effectively improves the accuracy of automatic keratitis diagnosis on low-quality slit-lamp images by leveraging the SCUNet and GCT-DenseNet121 models.

 # Prerequisites